 What are the different types of psoriasis? – there are a few different types of psoriasis that you can get, including:

 - Chronic plaque psoriasis – the most common kind of psoriasis.
 This can affect your knees, elbows, chest, stomach, back and scalp, as well as other areas too.

 - Guttate psoriasis – this usually appears in patches on your arms, legs, chest, stomach, and back.
 It's related to a type of bacteria called Streptococcus that causes sore throats

 - Palmoplantar psoriasis – this type affects your hands and feet

 - Pustular psoriasis – this a rare psoriasis that affects the arms, legs, chest, stomach, and back.
 It causes small pus-filled spots to appear and can come up very quickly.
 It can sometimes require urgent hospital treatment

 How serious is psoriasis – most types of psoriasis are not an emergency, but they can still be very unpleasant.
 Psoriasis has been linked to an increased risk of anxiety and depression.
 Because of this, it’s important to manage your psoriasis effectively.

-What if I have a different kind of psoriasis? – if you have a different type of psoriasis other than chronic plaque psoriasis, then you will need to get treatment another way.
+What if I have a different kind of psoriasis? – if you have a different type of psoriasis other than chronic plaque psoriasis, then you’ll need to get treatment another way.
 Your GP should be able to give you advice on appropriate treatment options for other types of psoriasis.

 Calcipotriol (Dovonex) treatment works well – for chronic plaque psoriasis, treatments containing calcipotriol can help improve symptoms.
 Calcipotriol is an anti-psoriatic medication and is a type of vitamin D treatment.
 It works to reduce the symptoms of your psoriasis by reducing the amount of extra, scaly skin your body produces.
 Calcipotriol medication is available under the brand name ‘Dovonex’.